 Already assume you have been breached – even when you haven’t

-Reading this so far, it may seem as if you are fighting a losing battle and it is easy to focus on the short-term wins and preventing a minor attack each time, they come your way.
-There are simply too many threats from a growing gathering of cyber criminals for you to keep up and the more technology you implement, the higher chance of failures and gaps in your systems.
+Reading this so far, it may seem as if you are fighting a losing battle and, it is easy to focus on the short-term wins and to prevent a minor attack each time, they come your way.
+There are simply too many threats from a growing gathering of cybercriminals for you to keep up, and the more technology you implement, the higher chance of failures and gaps in your systems.
 We are seeing regulated organisations moving an increasing percentage of applications to the cloud, rather than on-prem, partly in a bid to ensure they protected by the latest security systems.
 In addition, the level of IT disaster recovery plans has increased significantly to combat an attack having a company-wide security meltdown.

-Does your cyber security budget and systems fit the size of your business?
+Do your cybersecurity budget and system fit the size of your business?

-There are not many companies in the financial industry that can confirm wholeheartedly their cyber security budget and protocols fits the threats they are up against, legacy system-based companies are at the forefront of these risks.
+There are few companies in the financial services industry that can wholeheartedly say that their cybersecurity budgets and protocols are fit for the threats they are up against.
+Legacy system-based companies are at the forefront of these risks.

-Compared to other organisations, banks and insurers should have significantly stronger cyber security defences as the financial information they hold gets the attention from cyber criminals as the main prize.
+Compared to other organisations, banks and insurers should have significantly stronger cybersecurity defences as the financial information they hold gets the attention of cyber-criminals as the main prize.
 Historically over complicating security systems to protect legacy or overly complex architecture results in insufficient protection and a costly approach.

-Cyber security is far from the opinion that, ‘who spends more is the most protected.’
+Cybersecurity is far from the opinion that ‘who spends more is the most protected.’
 The problem often originates from new technology being bolted onto existing legacy systems.
-This can duplicate applications already in place, make old ones that were effective redundant and causes a potential false understanding of the level or protection in place.
+This can duplicate applications already in place, make old ones that were effective redundant and causes a potential false understanding of the level of protection in place.
 This has further implications when it comes to purchasing cybersecurity insurance, both for the (re)insurer and the insured.

-Organisations are now looking to leverage new technologies that is creating these gaps in security, like blockchain and AI, to manage exposure.
+Organisations are now looking to leverage new technologies that create these gaps in security, like blockchain and AI, to manage exposure.

 This is a topic we thrive on discussing and finding solutions for; for more information please contact Mark Weller: firstname.lastname@example.org.